Founding Members Alma Hexter & Gwenda Martin

 - Treasurer - Janene Simpson

-- Committee Members - Gwenda Martin, Geoff Olive, Deidre O'Donnell, John Sharwood, Mandy Valsinger, Cally Sinclair, Kim Pammer, Lynne Phelps, Margie Creighton.
+- Committee Members - Gwenda Martin, John Sharwood, Mandy Valsinger, Cally Sinclair, Kim Pammer, Lynne Phelps, Margie Creighton, Louise Flowers.

-Now in its 26th year, the Alexandra & District Open Gardens Weekend offers 9 gardens ranging from small manicured town spaces to expansive farm properties set amidst the magnificent backdrop of the Cathedral Mountain, rolling green hills and river valleys.
+Now in its 27th year, the Alexandra & District Open Gardens Weekend offers 7 gardens ranging from small manicured town spaces to expansive country properties set amidst the magnificent backdrop of the Cathedral Mountain, rolling green hills and river valleys.

 Held each year in late October, the Open Gardens weekend celebrates the countryside at its most beautiful.
 Expect to see gorgeous spring blossoms and foliage, exotics and natives.
 Experience remarkable views, pristine air and a warm country greeting at each open venue.